-- Use within 1 month (use a black sharpie to date the bag or a freezer label/sharpie to label your container).
+- Use within one month (use a black Sharpie to date the bag or a freezer label/sharpie to label your container).

 Tip: If you’re using a plastic bag, write the date on the bag before adding your egg salad.
 Sharpies don’t work as well when the bag gets condensation on it. 🙂